 The Speech Processor is a tool for increasing the average power output through a compression technique.
 However, if the PROC level control is advanced too far, the increase in compression becomes counter-productive, as intelligibility will suffer.
-We recommend that you monitor the sound of your signal using the Monitor (with headphones), then advance the PROC level only as far as required to obtain a useful increase in average power output.
+We recommend that you monitor the sound of your signal using the Monitor (with headphones), and watch the Oscilloscope page on the TFT while transmitting (Monitor must be on), then advance the PROC level only as far as required to obtain a useful increase in average power output.